 In partnership with the Association « Moi Jeu Tri » and « Africa Global Recycling » in Togo and in Ivory Coast, we are supporting the establishment of a "Moi Jeu Tri" programme in one Togolese school.
 We are also creating two educational videos around the protection of the lagoon and the ocean.

-WFO Africa and E2F foundation are jointly organising a clean-up event in Cameroon with a strong participation of local communities and E2F team members and volunteers.
+WFO Africa and E2F foundation are jointly organizing a clean-up event in Cameroon with strong participation of local communities and E2F team members and volunteers.